-Georgia was the 42nd state to legalize hemp.
-The state legalized hemp under the 2014 Farm Bill and expanded the hemp program to include commercial sales of hemp under the 2018 Farm Bill.
+Georgia was the 42nd state to legalize hemp as an agricultural commodity.
+The state expanded its 2014 hemp program to include commercial sales of hemp under the 2018 Farm Bill.

+However, Georgia’s hemp law has restrictions and murky parts regarding the sale of hemp flower.
 What is the legal status of hemp flower in the Peach State?
-Do growers and producers have a hard time adopting the new law?
-Let’s take a look.
+Let’s have a look.

 Is Hemp Flower Legal in Georgia?

 Yes, it appears that CBD flower with less than 0.3% THC is not explicitly banned for the Georgia consumer.

 However, the law is murky regarding the retail sale of “unprocessed flower.”
 The law doesn’t define what falls under the definition of “unprocessed” nor explicitly prohibits smokable hemp products.